curtben1/actualCoursework/README.md

     Better client side handling to make non ui test viable

-    Complete server browser

     User interface

     Aspirational targets or more write up work time dependant

-Note: the reason for recent inactivity is time spent learning python's socket api in test files etc
+Note: the reason for recent inactivity is because I need a 3rd python enabled device for testing